2026 Georgetown University Research & Innovation Showcase

 Discovery to Impact

-Kiran Reddy is a senior managing director in the Blackstone Life Sciences group, having joined in May 2020.
-Reddy was previously the President & CEO of Praxis Precision Medicines, which he co-founded in November 2016.
+Kiran Reddy, MD, MBA, is a senior managing director in the Blackstone Life Sciences group, having joined in May 2020.
+Reddy was previously the president and CEO of Praxis Precision Medicines, which he co-founded in November 2016.

 Leading Georgetown researchers discuss cutting-edge research and the real-world problems we are actively addressing.

-Dr. Nagi G. Ayad is a Professor in the Department of Oncology and Associate Director of Translational Research at the Lombardi Comprehensive Cancer Center at Georgetown University Medical Center.
-Dr. Ayad received his undergraduate degree from Rutgers University in 1992, worked for Merck & Co., Inc. as a biochemist and then pursued graduate studies with Dr. Ira Mellman at Yale University.
-Dr. Ayad completed his Ph.D. in Cell Biology in 1998 and moved to Harvard Medical School in 1999 to perform a postdoctoral fellowship with Dr. Marc Kirschner.
-He has held faculty positions at the Scripps Research Institute and the University of Miami before joining Georgetwon University.
-He has published extensively on the cell cycle and brain cancer and has developed novel small molecules and computational programs for treating medulloblastoma and glioblastoma.
+Nagi G. Ayad, PhD, is a professor in the department of oncology and associate director of translational research at the Lombardi Comprehensive Cancer Center at Georgetown University Medical Center.
+Ayad received his undergraduate degree from Rutgers University in 1992, worked for Merck & Co., Inc. as a biochemist and then pursued graduate studies with Ira Mellman at Yale University.
+He completed his PhD in cell biology in 1998 and moved to Harvard Medical School in 1999 to perform a postdoctoral fellowship with Marc Kirschner.
+He has held faculty positions at the Scripps Research Institute and the University of Miami before joining Georgetown University.
+He has published extensively on the cell cycle and brain cancer, and has developed novel small molecules and computational programs for treating medulloblastoma and glioblastoma.

-Matthew Biel, MD, MS, chief of child psychiatry at MedStar Georgetown, co-directs the Early Childhood Innovation Network.
-His work focuses on adversity, reducing health disparities, and improving mental health access for underserved children in DC.
+Matthew Biel, MD, is a professor and the Marriott Chair in Child, Adolescent, and Family Mental Health in the department of psychiatry, and division chief of child and adolescent psychiatry at MedStar Georgetown University Hospital.
+He co-directs the Early Childhood Innovation Network.
+Biel’s work focuses on adversity, reducing health disparities, and improving mental health access for underserved children in DC.

 Promoting brain repair through immune reprogramming

-Jeffrey K. Huang is an Associate Professor in the Departments of Biology and Neurology at Georgetown University.
+Jeffrey K. Huang, PhD, is an associate professor in the departments of biology and neurology at Georgetown University.
 He leads an interdisciplinary research program focused on the mechanisms of neuroinflammation and brain repair.
 His work integrates neurobiology, immunology, and translational science to understand how immune cells—particularly microglia and T cells—regulate myelin regeneration in multiple sclerosis (MS) and related neuroinflammatory and neurodegenerative disorders.

 Priyanka Joshi, PhD, investigates how cellular metabolites influence protein misfolding and homeostasis in aging and neurodegenerative diseases like Alzheimer’s.
 As a tenure-track assistant professor at Georgetown, she directs the Laboratory of Biomolecular Homeostasis and Resilience, using structural proteomics to uncover new therapeutic strategies.

-Maximilian Riesenhuber, PhD, studies the computational mechanisms of human object Max Riesenhuber is Professor in the Department of Neuroscience at Georgetown University Medical Center and Co-Director of Georgetown’s Center for Neuroengineering.
+Maximilian Riesenhuber, PhD, is a professor in the department of neuroscience at Georgetown University Medical Center and co-director of Georgetown’s Center for Neuroengineering.
 His research uses computational modeling, brain imaging and EEG to understand how the brain makes sense of the world, and how these insights can be translated to neuromorphic AI and augmented cognition applications.

-J. C. Smart is a Research Professor of Computer Science at Georgetown University and Chief Scientist for the Office of the Senior Vice President for Research, overseeing science activities on global systems (sustainability, world health, security) and leading the ATra program for sensitive data analysis.
+J. C. Smart, PhD, is a research professor of computer science at Georgetown University and chief scientist for the Office of the Senior Vice President for Research, overseeing science activities on global systems (sustainability, world health, security) and leading the ATra program for sensitive data analysis.

 Alejandro Villagra, PhD is an associate professor at Georgetown University specializing in tumor immunology and epigenetics.
 His research focuses on how epigenetic modifiers, particularly HDACs, regulate immune and cancer cell functions.
 He is a pioneer in developing selective small-molecule inhibitors to enhance antitumor immune responses.
 With over 67 publications and funding from the NIH and CRI, Villagra’s translational work bridges the gap between molecular discovery and clinical immunotherapy